-Working Title: Pre-school Teacher Official Title: Student Services Specialist Employment Class: Non-instructional Academic Staff FTE: .56 Compensation: $27,325 base salary($15,302 for 0.56 FTE) FLSA Status: Exempt Terms of Employment: 9-month academic year, fixed term renewable Position Summary: The pre-school teacher plans and carries out a daily program designed to meet the physical and developmental needs of the children between the ages of two and a half and six years in the University Children's Center.
-The preschool teacher reports to the Director of the university Children's Center.
-Responsibilities
+Working Title: Pre-school Teacher Official Title: Student Services Specialist Employment Class: Non-instructional Academic Staff FTE: .75 Compensation: $27,326 ($20,494.50 for 0.75 FTE) FLSA Status: Exempt Terms of Employment: 9-month academic year, fixed term renewable Position Summary:

 b.
 Help children adapt to and cope with realistic situations and assist them in developing suitable habits in eating, dressing and hygiene.